How do languages influence each other? Studying cross-lingual data sharing during LM fine-tuning: Introduction

 \section{Introduction}

-Multilingual joint learning is often motivated by the idea that when multilingual large language models (MLLMs) learn information for multiple languages simultaneously, they can detect and leverage common universal patterns across them.
+Multilingual joint learning is often motivated by the idea that when multilingual language models (MLMs) learn information for multiple languages simultaneously, they can detect and leverage common universal patterns across them.
 Thus, these models can exploit data from one language to learn generalisations useful for another, obtaining impressive performance on zero-shot cross-lingual transfer for many languages \citep{wu2019beto}.
-Various studies suggest that representations created by popular MLLMs, such as mBERT and XLM-R \citep{conneau2020unsupervised}, are not fully language-agnostic \citep{doddapaneni2021primer, singh2019bert}, but instead strike a balance between language-agnosticism and capturing the nuances of different languages through a language-neutral and language-specific component \citep{libovicky2020language,gonen2020s, tanti2021language}.
-This naturally raises the question of how much models really benefit from multilingual data and cross-lingual sharing, and under which conditions this occurs.
-Many works have studied the encoding of cross-lingual patterns within MLLMs by either focusing on probing for particular cross-linguistic differences \citep{ravishankar2019multilingual, choenni2022investigating}, or by analyzing the distributional properties of representational language subspaces \citep{yang2021simple, rajaee2022isotropy, chang2022geometry, chi2020finding}.
+Various studies suggest that representations created by popular MLMs, such as mBERT and XLM-R \citep{conneau2020unsupervised}, are not fully language-agnostic \citep{doddapaneni2021primer, singh2019bert}, but instead strike a balance between language-agnosticism and capturing the nuances of different languages through language-neutral and language-specific components \citep{libovicky2020language,gonen2020s, tanti2021language}.
+This naturally raises the question of how much models really benefit from multilingual data and cross-lingual sharing, and under what conditions this occurs.
+Many works have studied the encoding of cross-lingual patterns within MLMs by either focusing on probing for particular cross-linguistic differences \citep{ravishankar2019multilingual, choenni2022investigating}, or by analyzing the distributional properties of representational language subspaces \citep{yang2021simple, rajaee2022isotropy, chang2022geometry, chi2020finding}.
 Yet, it is not straightforward how to translate these results into model behavior at inference time.
 We aim to directly study how much influence languages exert cross-lingually on the predictions for individual languages.